-- 5.1 The organizer should make available a prospectus for the fundraising event well in advance of the deadline for submissions, including complete information on terms, criteria for selection (if juried), deadlines, responsibility for framing, and dates by which work will be returned and payment made.
+- The organizer should make available a prospectus for the fundraising event well in advance of the deadline for submissions, including complete information on terms, criteria for selection (if juried), deadlines, responsibility for framing, and dates by which work will be returned and payment made.
 The prospectus should also state clearly what the organizers' intentions are in regard to providing tax-deductible receipts. - 5.2 It is the organizer's responsibility to insure the work at full value as stated by the artist.
-The organizer should undertake to protect the artist's copyright on all works submitted and to inform all purchasers that the purchase of work does not constitute purchase of copyright. - All forms of reproduction or use of the artists work, in any form or in any media, must clearly attribute the artist and must respect the artist's moral rights under the Copyright Act.
-(Moral rights generally include the rights of the artist... to be identified as the creator of the work; to prevent distortion, alteration of the work; to prevent association with a cause, product, service or institution).
+The organizer should undertake to protect the artist's intellectual property on all works submitted and to inform all purchasers that the purchase of work does not constitute purchase of copyright. - All forms of reproduction or use of the artist's work, in any form or in any media, must clearly attribute the artist and must respect the artist's moral rights under the Copyright Act.
+(Moral rights generally include the rights of the artist: to be identified as the creator of the work; to prevent distortion or alteration of the work; to prevent association with a cause, product, service, or institution that the artist does not endorse).

-- 5.4 The organizer should return all unsold artwork to the artist and deliver all receipts to the artist.
-The organizer should also provide a statement of the amount received for the work, and a copy of all published information relating to the event. - 5.5 The organizer should assume all costs related to the event, including insurance, publicity, provision of financial statements, and published information.
+- The organizer should return all unsold artwork to the artist and deliver all receipts to the artist within the time frame stipulated in the written donation agreement/prospectus.
+The organizer should also provide a statement of the amount received for work, and a copy of all published information relating to the event. - 5.5 The organizer should assume all costs related to the event, including insurance, publicity, provision of financial statements, and published information.